BruningLab/warpDOCK/README.md

 &nbsp;

 **1.3.
-Create the control node, launch the NFS server and attach a block volume (the scratch surface)**
+Create the Control-node, launch the NFS server and attach a block volume (the scratch surface)**

-_Create a new instance in the **private subnet** called "Control Node" with the Canonical Ubuntu image and the following shape:_
+_Create a new instance in the **private subnet** called "Control-node" with the Canonical Ubuntu image and the following shape:_

 Vm.E4.Flex CPUs = 12 and 32Gb RAM.